Arsenii888/String-To-Hex/README.md

 # String-To-Hex
-Android app for convert string to hex
+An Android application for converting a string from a file to hex